tenzinnyendak/IBM-Data-Analyst-Professional-Certificate/Course 3: Data Visualization and Dashboards with Excel and Cognos/README.md

 About this course:

-- Different types of charts in Excel
-- Excel Functions that are used to create basic charts and pivot chart visualizations
-- Creating advanced charts in Excel
+- Create Basic Charts, Pivot Charts, and Advanced Charts in Excel Spreadsheets
-- Learn the basics of dashboarding
-- Create simple dashboards in Excel
+- Create a Simple Dashboard Using Excel
-- Cognos Analytics
+- Build Interactive Dashboards Using Cognos Analytics with a Variety of Basic and Advanced Visualizations
-  - Navigate around
-  - Creating dashboards
-  - Learn advanced dashboarding capabilities
-  - Make dashboards interactive
+- Perform Some Intermediate Level Data Visualization and Dashboard Creation Tasks to Address a Business Scenario